 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All actuarial assumptions are prescribed by Minnesota Statutes, the Legislative Commission on Pensions and Retirement (LCPR), or the MSRS Board of Directors.
 These parties are responsible for selecting the assumptions used for this valuation.
-The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary.
-The economic assumptions are based on a review of inflation and investment return assumptions dated September 11, 2014.
+The assumptions prescribed are based on the last experience study, dated February 2012, prepared by a former actuary, and a review of inflation and investment return assumptions dated September 11, 2014.
+An experience study for the 2011-2015 period was issued on July 26, 2016.
+This report recommended many changes to demographic assumptions, expected to be effective at a future date.

 Investment return 8.00% per annum.
-Benefit increases after retirement 1.75% per annum.
+Benefit increases after retirement 1.75% per annum through 2034, 2.00% per annum from 2035 to 2045, and 2.50% per annum thereafter.
 Salary increases 2.75% per year.
 Payroll growth 2.75% per year.
 Inflation 2.75% per year.
 Mortality rates Healthy pre-retirement RP-2000 employee generational mortality table projected using mortality improvement scale AA, white collar adjustment.
 Healthy post-retirement RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment, set back one year for males and set back two years for females.
 The RP-2000 employee mortality table as published by the Society of Actuaries (SOA) contains mortality rates for ages 15 to 70 and the annuitant mortality table contains mortality rates for ages 50 to 95.
 We have applied the annuitant mortality table for active members beyond age 70 until the assumed retirement age and the employee mortality table for annuitants younger than age 50.
 Disabled RP-2000 annuitant generational mortality table projected with mortality improvement scale AA, white collar adjustment, set back one year for males and set back two years for females.
 Retirement Members retiring from active status are assumed to retire according to the age related rates shown in the rate table.
 Members who have attained the highest assumed retirement age are assumed to retire in one year.
 Withdrawal None.
 Disability Age-related rates based on experience; see table of sample rates.
 Administrative expenses Prior year administrative expenses expressed as percentage of prior year projected payroll.
 Refund of contributions Account balances for deferred members accumulate interest until normal retirement date and are discounted back to the valuation date.
 Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 65.
-Percentage married Marital status as indicated by data.